-2014 marks the 15th anniversary of the Belladonna* mission to promote the work of women writers who are adventurous, experimental, politically involved, multi-form, multicultural, multi-gendered, impossible to define, delicious to talk about, unpredictable and dangerous with language.
-Belladonna* has featured over 225 writers of wildly diverse age and origin, writers who work in conversation and collaboration, in and between multiple forms, languages, and critical fields.
-As performance and as printed text, the work collects, gathers over time and space, forming a conversation about the feminist avant-garde, what it is and how it comes to be.
-Belladonna* is committed to building publication and literary community between women writers who write off-center—poetry and prose that is political and critical, that is situational rather than plot-driven, that is inter-subjective or performative or witnessing rather than personally revelatory, that reaches across the boundaries and binaries of literary genre and artistic fields, and that questions the gender binary.
+2019 marks the 20th anniversary of the Belladonna* mission to promote the work of women writers who are adventurous, experimental, politically involved, multi-form, multicultural, multi-gendered, impossible to define, unpredictable, and dangerous with language.
+Belladonna* has featured nearly 300 writers of wildly diverse backgrounds, writers who work in and between multiple forms, languages, and critical fields.
+As performance and as printed text, the work gathers over time and space, forming a conversation about the feminist avant-garde, what it is, and how it comes to be.
+Belladonna* is committed to building publication and literary community between women-identified and genderqueer writers who write off-center—poetry and prose that is political and critical, that is situational rather than plot-driven, that is inter-subjective or performative or witnessing rather than personally revelatory, that reaches across the boundaries and binaries of literary genre and artistic fields, and that questions the gender binary.

 Belladonna* is a feminist avant-garde collective, founded in 1999 by Rachel Levitsky.
-Belladonna* was started as a reading and salon series at Bluestocking’s Women’s Bookstore on New York City’s Lower East Side.
-In June 2000, in collaboration with Boog Literature, Belladonna* began to publish commemorative ‘chaplets’ of the readers’ work.
-This series continues today and has reached #163.
+Belladonna* started as a reading and salon series at Bluestocking’s Women’s Bookstore on New York City’s Lower East Side.
+In June 2000, in collaboration with Boog Literature, Belladonna* began to publish commemorative “chaplets” (defined as short chapbooks of immediate writing or work-in-progress) of the readers’ work.
+This series continues today and has reached well beyond #200.

-The organizational principle of the group is also Feminist in the French Feminist sense, allowing for creativity to take leaps and meander rather than a top-down hierarchical structure.
+The organizational principle of the group is feminist in the third-wave feminist sense, allowing for creativity to take leaps and to meander, rather than following a top-down hierarchical structure.
 Instead of holding contests or having regular submission periods, we promote feminist literary community among those with a shared (and ever-evolving) poetics.
 For the most part we develop our reading series and publication list through affiliation and invitation.
-We work with poets with whom we are collectively in conversation; we look for new poets who are doing what we think is resonant and interventionist.
-In this manner the collective expands as new poets join our conversations, often volunteering to help with our projects.
-Anyone who feels aligned with what we are doing can participate, volunteer and contribute to what Belladonna is becoming.
+We work with poets with whom we are collectively in conversation; we look for new authors who are doing what we think is resonant and interventionist.
+In this manner the collective expands as new writers join our conversations, often volunteering to help with our projects.
+Anyone who feels aligned with what we are doing can participate, volunteer and contribute to what Belladonna* is becoming.
 Writers who are published by Belladonna often participate in the process of publishing their work and the work of others, and then become involved in the collective.